9th8/up-to-date-real-world-haskell/19-error-handling.md

 Often, you may wish to perform one action if a piece of code completes without an exception, and a different action otherwise.
-For situations like this, there\'s a function called `handle`.
+For situations like this, there's a function called `handle`.
 This function has type `(Exception -> IO a) -> IO a -> IO a`.
 That is, it takes two parameters: the first is a function to call in the event there is an exception while performing the second.
-Here\'s one way we could use it:
+Here's one way we could use it:

 ``` screen
 ghci> :m Control.Exception